Meet the Board Members

 Sonya Earley was appointed by Governor Edmund G. Brown Jr. on February 5, 2013.
 Ms. Earley is a physician assistant and has been a certified insulin pump trainer and consultant at Animas Corporation since 2008 and a physician assistant and certified diabetes educator at the Southern California Kaiser Permanente Medical Group since 2007.
 She has also been an instructor of clinical medicine at the University of Southern California (USC) Keck School of Medicine since 2004.
 Ms. Earley worked at the Los Angeles County and University of Southern California Medical Center as a pediatric physician assistant from 1996 to 2005 and a pediatric resident from 1994 to 1995.
 She earned a Master of Arts degree in biology from California State University, Dominguez Hills.
 (Term: 2/05/2013 – 1/1/2016)

 Jed Grant was appointed by Governor Edmund G. Brown Jr. on February 5, 2013.
-Mr. Grant is a physician assistant with extensive experience in the emergent care arena, and currently works full time in Emergency Medicine.
-Mr. Grant has been a PA for 13 years and worked in primary care, occupational medicine, and emergency medicine in both military and civilian settings.
-He began his health care career as a US Army medic, and has received extensive training through the US military, including the Flight Surgeon Primary Course which allowed him to serve as an Aeromedical PA in the CA Army National Guard for 6 years.
-Mr. Grant also has extensive administrative experience working as a local and regional lead PA for two different large emergency medicine groups for several years, where his primary focus was improving the effectiveness of Physician Assistant (PA) utilization in emergency departments.
-Mr. Grant also works in PA education and has served as clinical and didactic faculty at a primary PA program for the last 10 years.
-He regularly assists in training PA students from several California PA programs in the emergency department.
-Finally, Mr. Grant is also a level one reserve police officer and has an interest in tactical medicine.
-Mr. Grant graduated from the Interservice (US Armed Forces) PA Program in 1999.
-He received his Bachelors of Science degree from the University of Nebraska in 1999, and completed his Masters degree in physician assistant studies, with an emphasis in emergency medicine, from the University of Nebraska in 2008.
+Mr. Grant is a physician assistant with extensive experience in the emergent care arena, and currently works full time in PA education and part time in Emergency Medicine.
+Mr. Grant has been a PA for 16 years and has worked in primary care, occupational medicine, and emergency medicine in both military and civilian settings.
+He began his health care career as a US Army medic, and has received extensive training through the US military.
+Mr. Grant is currently serving as an Aeromedical PA in the CA Army National Guard Medical Command.
+He has worked in PA education for 12 years where he has served as both clinical and didactic faculty as well as Program Director.
+Mr. Grant also has extensive administrative experience, where his primary focus was improving the effectiveness of Physician Assistant utilization in emergency departments of large national emergency medicine groups.
+Mr. Grant graduated from the Inter-Service (US Armed Forces) PA Program in 1999.
+He received his Bachelors of Science degree from the University of Nebraska in 1999, and completed his Master’s Degree in Physician Assistant Studies, with an emphasis in emergency medicine, from the University of Nebraska in 2008.
 He has received several awards and honors, and has spoken at state and national medical conferences on a variety of topics.
-(Term: 2/05/2013 – 1/1/2015)
+(Term: 02/05/2013 – 01/01/2019)

-Catherine Hazelton was appointed by the Assembly on January 15, 2013.
-Ms. Hazelton served as a Senior Program Officer in the California Democracy program since 2009.
-At Irvine, she developed the Future of California Elections project and several elements of Irvine’s redistricting grant making.
-Ms. Hazelton also oversees grants related to other governance reform issues and public media coverage of state governance and policy.
-Additionally, she manages many aspects of the James Irvine Foundation Leadership Awards.
+Catherine Hazeltonwas appointed by the Assembly on January 15, 2013.
+Ms. Hazelton has served as a Senior Program Officer at The James Irvine Foundation since 2009.
+At Irvine, she has helped design and lead several key initiatives including the Future of California Elections, the James Irvine Foundation Leadership Awards, the Public Sector Leadership project, and an effort to deepen public engagement in redistricting processes.
+Ms. Hazelton also oversees grants related to public media coverage of state policy and elections.
 Before joining Irvine, Ms. Hazelton worked with California law enforcement leaders to advocate for public investments in early education programs as Associate Director of the nonprofit Fight Crime: Invest in Kids.
-Previously, she served as a Senior Legislative Aide to Assemblywoman Carol Liu and a legislative aide and field representative to Assemblyman Jack Scott.
+Previously, she served as a Senior Legislative Aide and District Director to Assemblywoman Carol Liu and a Legislative Aide and Field Representative to Assemblyman Jack Scott.
 Ms. Hazelton has worked on numerous political campaigns including, most recently, Hillary Clinton’s presidential campaign.
 Catherine has served on several nonprofit boards, including the California National Organization for Women and Help A Mother Out, an organization that provides free diapers to families in need.
-Ms. Hazelton completed her master’s degree in public policy at the University of California, Berkeley, and earned her bachelor’s degree in history at Scripps College.
+Ms. Hazelton completed her Master’s Degree in Public Policy at the University of California, Berkeley, and earned her Bachelor’s Degree in History at Scripps College.
 She also attended Pasadena City College where she trained hundreds of students in grassroots advocacy and organized dozens of state and federal student lobbying trips.
 Her research related to redistricting reform and women in California politics has appeared in the Los Angeles Times, the San Francisco Chronicle, Policy Matters and other publications.
-(Term: 1/15/2013 – 1/1/2016)
+(Term: 01/15/2013 – 01/01/2016)